London’s ULEZ – the ultimate guide

 It’s worth checking specific older model cars too, as Euro 6 diesels sold before September 2016 include examples from Audi, BMW, Citroën, Mazda, Mercedes, Mini, Peugeot, Vauxhall, Volkswagen, and Volvo.
 So, it’s worth checking before you buy or sell your car.

 If you have an electric vehicle, you’re safe from ULEZ charges and no switching will be required.

 What kind of car should you buy to avoid ULEZ charges completely?

 With the ULEZ expansion now in force, it’s worth thinking about how to save when you’re buying your next car.
 And if you already live in the Congestion Charge zone, then your resident exemption will now also have ended.

-To avoid any charge in the Ultra Low Emissions Zone (and avoid the Congestion Charge at the same time), you’ll need to meet the standards, and also be capable of driving on pure electric power for at least 20 miles minimum.
+To avoid any charge in the ULEZ (and avoid the Congestion Charge at the same time), you’ll need to meet the standards, and also be capable of driving on pure electric power for at least 20 miles minimum.

-Fortunately, the choice of electric cars is increasing all the time – there are more options than ever to go electric with your car ownership, whatever your needs.
+Fortunately, the choice of electric cars is increasing all the time, and the price to purchase them is coming down.
+There are more options than ever to go electric with your car ownership, whatever your needs.

-Not a concern if you only visit London once a year.
-But for those living in the capital and surrounding area, it’s a legitimate issue if the combination of the Congestion Charge and ULEZ costs up to £24 per day, £720 a month, or £6,360 a year.
+For those living in the capital and surrounding area, these charges pose a legitimate problem if the combination of the Congestion Charge and ULEZ costs up to £24 per day, £720 a month, or £6,360 a year.